Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/9-Substrate-Interactions_Slides.md

 Notes:

 - When we start up a dev chain, some well known accounts are already minted some balance at genesis.
-Alice and Charlie are well known accounts.
+We will use Alice and Bob which are well known accounts.
 - The parts we cheat is because we will need to know more about FRAME to be able to calculate some storage keys.

 ---v